laidbackware/laidbackware.github.io/docs/app-platform/tanzu-supply-chains/hello-component.md

 # Minimal Component Example

-The example below is a hello world component that does not have any input/outputs.
+The example below is a hello world component that does not have any input/outputs, only a single variable to print inside the container.

+The raw yaml can be found [here](./hello-component-example/).

+## Component definition

-The variable `who-dis` is passed from the workload into the Component, to the Pipeline and finally the Task.
-At execution time the WorkloadRun will create a Stage for each Component.
-The Stage will create Resumptions and PipelineRuns, with the PipelineRun creating TaskRuns.
+The variable `who-dis` is passed from the workload into the `Component`, to the Pipeline and finally the `Task`.
+At execution time the WorkloadRun will create a `Stage` for each `Component`.
+The `Stage` will create `Resumptions` and `PipelineRuns`, with the `PipelineRun` creating `TaskRuns`.

+Whilst the `Task` could be written inline inside the pipeline, externalising it enables testing of the `Task` separately if needed.

+`component.yaml`
 ```yaml
 ---
 apiVersion: supply-chain.apps.tanzu.vmware.com/v1alpha1